percona/pxc-docs/docs/wsrep-system-index.md

 * `skip`: Use this to skip SST.
 This can be used when initially starting the cluster and manually restoring the same data to all nodes.
-It shouldn’t be used permanently because it could lead to data inconsistency across the nodes.
+This option should not be used permanently because it could lead to data inconsistency across the nodes.

 !!! note